EDC Las Vegas guide

 Set up the room before you leave it

 This matters even more for groups because room confusion becomes transport confusion quickly.
 Decide who has keys, who is responsible for the return essentials, and where the regroup assumptions live before anyone heads out.
+Veterans also tend to do one unglamorous thing before leaving: set up the water, wipes, charger, and sleep essentials for the version of themselves that returns at sunrise.

 • The room is where the bag should get simpler, not bigger.